 It can be tempting to simply skirt the law and play the music you want since licensing fees can stack up and become expensive.
 This is a risky tactic.

-Failing to negotiate a contract means you are legally required to pay licensing fees to the PRO as well as additional fines and penalties for violating copyright law.
+Failing to negotiate a contract means you may be legally required to pay licensing fees to the PRO as well as additional fines and penalties for violating copyright law.
 GMR can send scouts into the community, looking for instances of music being played without permission.
 If someone from the organization walks into your bar and hears Bruno Mars coming from your loudspeaker, you have been caught.

 What Happens if You Violate Intellectual Property Laws?

-When a PRO’s agent discovers you have been illegally playing unlicensed music, the first thing the PRO will do is send you a letter informing you of the violation.
+When a PRO’s agent discovers you have been illegally playing unlicensed music, the first thing the PRO might do is send you a letter informing you of the violation.
 Letters typically specify when you were caught playing music you are not authorized to play, how much you owe, and how you can sign up for a contract.
-If you ignore these letters for long enough, you will be taken to court.
+If you ignore these letters for long enough, you might be taken to court.

 As Purdue University points out, a copyright infringement case comes with penalties built into the law.
 If you lose a case, you will be required to pay:

-- Somewhere between $200 and $150,000 for each piece of work you played without permission.
+• Somewhere between $200 and $150,000 for each piece of work you played without permission.

-- Court costs and attorneys’ fees for GMR.
+• Court costs and attorneys’ fees for GMR.

-- Your own attorney’s fees.
+• Your own attorney’s fees.

-- License fees if you want to continue playing the music.
+• License fees if you want to continue playing the music.

 How GMR Simplifies the Licensing Process